dart-archive/polymer_elements/demo/tool/README.md

 The toolbar above the `Repositories` allows to filter repositories by "not filtered", "new repositories only", "deleted repositories only" and "repositories with modified files only".
-On the left of the items in the `Repositories` and `Files` list an icon indicates whether the repository was added or removed or whether the file was added, removed or modified.
+On the left of the items in the `Repositories` and `Files` list, an icon indicates whether the repository was added or removed or whether the file was added, removed or modified.